shuangsong0110/MetaSTAARlite/README.md

 # MetaSTAARlite
-This is a lightweight R package for performing association meta-analysis of whole-genome/whole-exome sequencing (WGS/WES) studies using MetaSTAAR pipeline.
+This is a lightweight R package for performing association meta-analysis of whole-genome/whole-exome sequencing (WGS/WES) studies using MetaSTAARlite pipeline.
 ## Description
 **MetaSTAARlite** is a lightweight R package for phenotype-genotype association meta-analyses of biobank-scale WGS/WES data, including single variant meta-analysis and variant set meta-analysis.
 The single variant meta-analysis in MetaSTAARlite provides individual *P* values of variants given a MAF or MAC cut-off.
 The variant set meta-analysis in MetaSTAARlite includes (1) gene-centric coding meta-analysis, which provides five categories of protein-coding genes: putative loss of function (pLoF), missense, disruptive missense, pLoF and disruptive missense, and synonymous; (2) gene-centric noncoding meta-analysis, which provides one category of noncoding RNA (ncRNA) genes and seven categories of protein-coding genes: promoter or enhancer overlaid with CAGE or DHS sites, UTR, upstream, downstream; (3) support for user-defined custom analysis units (masks).
 MetaSTAARlite also provides analytical follow-up of dissecting association signals independent of known variants via conditional meta-analysis.
 ## Workflow Overview